jonguo111/Rail_components_image_data/README.md

 # Rail_components_image_data
-This is a pulic rail components image dataset including three object classes which are rail, clip, and spike.
+This is a pulic rail components image database including three object classes which are rail, clip, and spike.
 For the engineering application, please refer to https://onlinelibrary.wiley.com/doi/pdf/10.1111/mice.12625